ravindar/CarND-Advanced-Lane-Lines/README.md

 The goals / steps of this project are the following:<br>
 1. Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.<br>
 2. Apply the distortion correction to the raw image.<br>
-3. Apply a perspective transform to rectify binary image ("birds-eye view").<br>
+3. Apply a perspective transform to rectify image ("birds-eye view").<br>
 4. Use color transforms, gradients, etc., to create a thresholded binary image.<br>
 5. Detect lane pixels and fit to find lane boundary.<br>
 6. Determine curvature of the lane and vehicle position with respect to center.<br>